 Each paper proposal must include an abstract of no more than 250 words.
-Panel and roundtable proposals should list all speakers (as a general rule, 4–5 per panel/roundtable), along with abstracts and, if available, information about the chair and the discussant (alternatively, these can be assigned by the Programme Committee).
-Please use this link to submit your proposal by 20 January 2023.
+Panel and roundtable proposals should list all speakers (as a general rule, 3-4 per panel/roundtable), along with abstracts and, if available, information about the chair and the discussant (alternatively, these can be assigned by the Programme Committee).
+The deadline to submit proposals is 20 January 2024.

 All proposals will undergo rigorous selection by the Programme Committee.
 Notifications of acceptance will be sent by email by 20 February.
 Accepted participants will be expected to register by 20 April and pay a registration fee of 100 euros.
 Students are eligible for a reduced fee of 70 euros.
 Please see Rules of Participation and Important Dates for other deadlines and requirements.

 To facilitate and encourage the participation of Ukrainian scholars, the following measures will be in place for the 2024 Conference:

 - for scholars affiliated with Ukrainian institutions, participation fee will be waived;

 - participants unable to travel because of military hostilities will be able to join the conference online (primarily, this applies to scholars physically based in Ukraine).
 Due to on-site restrictions, this will apply only to selected sessions.

 All participants should plan to make their own travel arrangements.
 The organisers will issue visa invitations, where applicable.
 Practical information regarding travel and accommodation is available on the conference website.
 If you have any questions, please contact the organisers at firstname.lastname@example.org.